samastur/GReader-hoover/README.rst

 ==============

-A dirty python script for exporting information from Google Reader that mostly can not be exported using Google's tools.
+A dirty python script for exporting information from Google Reader that mostly can not be exported using Google's tools (like your tagged items).

+I did not spend time polishing script that will not be useful for long (and don't intend to do so), but please do let me know if there is anything else you would like to see exported that isn't yet.

 Installation & usage
 ====================